 New York has some of the most stringent and complex laws in the country designed to protect workers in the construction trades.
 Pursuant to the New York statutory scheme, landowners and contractors bear responsibility to ensure construction workers are provided with all appropriate safety devices required to perform their jobs safely, and that the construction area remains free of any dangers posed to the worker.
+That is why it is important for many to get more details here about moving equipment that is beyond their normal scale.
 The scope of this responsibility to ensure workers’ safety, however, generally depends upon which provision of the New York Labor Law is applicable in a given case.

 On March 31, 2011, in St. Louis v.
 Town of North Elba, 2011 WL 1157707 (N.Y.
 Mar.
 31, 2011) the Court of Appeals continued this trend by expanding the scope of Labor Law § 241(6).
 In St. Louis, the Court deemed it fitting to interpret the “purpose” and “objectives” of the Industrial Code in order to impose liability on an innocent landowner or contractor who had no supervision or control over the work being performed.